-Also assess the sturdiness of the paddles and the durability of the pan.
+Also, assess the sturdiness of the paddles and the durability of the pan.
 Inspect the gaskets, too.
 These elements are not immune to wear.
 So, make sure that replacement parts are readily available.

-It also makes sense to get a machine that lets you program your own bread making cycles.
+It also makes sense to get a machine that lets you program your own bread-making cycles.
 This is perfect for anyone who likes to experiment with their recipes.

 Ease of Use

 The ideal bread machine lets you use it straight out of the box.
-The labels should be clear and self-explanatory.
+The labels should be self-explanatory.
 Setting the machine should also be straightforward.
 Notifications will always come in handy.
-You don’t have to sit in front of the bread maker just to make sure you have a perfect bread.
+You don’t have to sit in front of the bread maker just to make sure you have perfect bread.

 Some of the useful features you can look for in a bread maker include automatic dispensers, quick-bake settings, and delay timer, among others.
 These features are not essential.
-However, they can make your bread making adventures more fruitful and less stressful.
+However, they can make your bread, making adventures more fruitful and less stressful.